Then think about why you value that rep more than any other and what makes them so good during the sales process.

-Instead, use their activities to judge how good their proficiency level is.
+Instead, use their activities to judge how good their proficiency level is in their sales job.

 First, set a clear baseline standard of what makes a person good at each skill.

-Make a list of the activities that make a rep a good communicator, and don’t just keep that list to yourself.
-Once you’re satisfied with it, share it with the team, because your reps need to know what is expected of them in order to deliver.
+Make a sales skills list of the activities that make a rep a good communicator.
+Once you’re satisfied with it, share it with the team as your reps need to know the importance of soft skills and what is expected of them in order to deliver.

 This baseline standard, once established by you, should be easy to understand.
-Sales reps should be capable of identifying signifiers with ease, and keep track of them while going about their day-to-day of making calls and interacting with the team.
+Sales reps should be capable of identifying important sales skills and signifiers with ease, and keep track of them while going about their day-to-day of making calls and interacting with the team.